-The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding the pension reserve) is £1,679,000.
+The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding the pension deficit of £906,000 as at 31 August 2020 is £3,233,000.
+The deficit position of the pension scheme would result in a cash flow effect for the academy trust in the form of an increase of employers' pension contributions over a period of years.